Long paths and cycles in subgraphs of the cube: A Tight Bound

 \section{A Tight Bound}

-Theorem \ref{conn} is proved in the exact same manner as Theorem \ref{connmod} but requires a more care and attention to detail in various arguments.
-We are now ready for its proof. \emph{Proof of Theorem \ref{conn}.} The proof is again by induction on $d$.
-The base case $d=2$ is immediate unless $a$ and $b$ are at Hamming distance 2 apart.
-If this is the case and $G$ is not isomorphic to $Q_2$ pick any vertex $v$ of $G$ not in the unique 2-cube containing $a$ and $b$.
-By 2-connectivity $G$ contains vertex disjoint $a-v$ and $v-b$ paths, which when combined give a path of length at least 3, as required.
-Suppose for contradiction that Theorem \ref{conn} fails for some minimal $d$ and that $G$ is the smallest counterexample.
+In this section we will prove Theorem \ref{conn}.
+Its proof has the same structure as Theorem \ref{connmod} but requires more care in various arguments.
+The proof will again be by induction on $d$.
+The base case $d=2$ is immediate unless $a$ and $b$ are at Hamming distance $2$ apart.
+If this is the case and $G$ is not isomorphic to $Q_2$ pick any vertex $v$ of $G$ not in the unique $2$-cube containing $a$ and $b$.
+By $2$-connectivity $G$ contains vertex disjoint $a-v$ and $v-b$ paths, which when combined give a path of length at least $3$, as required.

-We now explain how the proofs above in Sections 3-6 can be altered to give this stronger result.
-To begin we again assume there is some splitting direction $i$ of $G$ such that forming $G_a$ and $G_b$ as before, $d_{G_a}(a)\geq 2$ and $d_{G_b}(b)\geq 2$.
-The first lemma of this section says that Lemma \ref{list} still applies to $G_a$ and $G_b$.
+We will suppose that the Theorem fails for some $d>2$ and take $G$ to be a minimal counterexample so that Theorem \ref{conn} holds for all smaller degrees and all graphs $G'$ with $|G'|<|G|$.
+To begin we will prove the analogue of Lemma \ref{splittingdirection}.